Reasons why the wellness tourism sector in Thailand is set to boom

 With that, consumption grows with the presence of more disposable incomes.
 The middle class will increasingly spend the extra cash they have on needs and wants.
 Add reducing costs of travel, and there’s a recipe there for greater tourism around the globe.
 Those looking for affordable locations with fantastic experiences will continue to look at places like Thailand to make their dollar go further.

-Growing demand for new experiences whilst travelling
+Growing demand for new experiences whilst traveling

-While many of these locations will still hold a huge draw for many people, industry experts are seeking new ways to push tourists to less travelled places, or to new experiences outside of taking a selfie with the Mona Lisa in the Louvre.
+While many of these locations will still hold a huge draw for many people, industry experts are seeking new ways to push tourists to less-traveled places, or to new experiences outside of taking a selfie with the Mona Lisa in the Louvre.
 As such, some of Thailand’s own tourism gems offer a break from the hustle and bustle of Bangkok, allowing for more peaceful and tranquil holidaying experiences in one of the world’s most visited countries.

 Higher global consciousness on health and wellbeing